 Cost per Result

 Finally, in the Demographics section, you’ll find a detailed breakdown of which market segments are interacting with your TikTok Ads.
 This dashboard can also be further broken down into:

-Alternatively, for cross-channel reporting you can choose to add your TikTok Ads metrics to a white label social media dashboard or dedicated PPC report that includes data from any of our 60+ integrations like Google ads.
+Alternatively, for cross-channel reporting, choose to add your TikTok Ads metrics to a white-labeled social media dashboard or dedicated PPC report that includes data from any of our 60+ integrations like Google ads.